 There are two important ways in which multinational corporations can leverage the rise of Asia:

 - as global platforms to expand the company’s reach in other markets

 Evolving market opportunities in China

 As China’s economic growth slows from the average of 10.5% during 1980-2010, to around 6% today, its economic structure is also changing.
-Sectors such as steel, cement, glass and construction machinery – whose fortunes are tied to growth in infrastructure and real-estate development – suffer from slow growth and massive overcapacity.
+Sectors such as steel, cement, glass and construction machinery – whose fortunes are tied to growth in real estate and Home Additions industry– suffer from slow growth and massive overcapacity.
 These are no longer viable market opportunities for foreign multinationals.